 What Makes an Ideal Medium for Trade?

-- Acceptability: Money is widely acceptable for liquidity
+- Acceptability: Widely acceptable for liquidity

-- Portability: Money is easy to carry
+- Portability: Easy to carry

-- Uniformity: Money has an interchangeable form
+- Uniformity: Has an interchangeable form

-- Divisibility: Money is divisible into smaller denominations
+- Divisibility: Divisible into smaller denominations

-- Recognisability: Money is easily distinguished
+- Recognisability: Easily distinguished

 1000 BC: Standardised Coinage Makes an Appearance

 The earliest form of metal money was created around 1000 BC in China during the Zhou dynasty.
 It came in the form of small knives and spades made of bronze.
 The first coins manufactured by a government seem to have appeared separately in India, China, and cities around the Aegean Sea during the seventh century BC.

 Metal provides many ideal properties over other mediums of exchange, such as agricultural products or seashells.
 The coinage process requires highly skilled labour of crafting, which makes metal coins more scarce and thus more suitable to serve the function of money.